mirzaakhena/sse/README.md

     time.Sleep(1 * time.Second)
     continue
   }
   log.Println("connection established..")

   ...

 }
 ```

-Then we go to the next state, WAITING_MESSAGE state.
-Remember we still under the same loop.
+Still under the same loop, Then we need to handle the next state, WAITING_MESSAGE state.
-Here We need another loop to maintain the message receiver.
+We need another loop to maintain the message receivement from server.
 ```
 for {